bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 The goal of this project is flow on terrains.
-You will create a program to compute and visualize the flow network derived from flow direction and flow accumulation, and write a report to showcase your work.
+You will create a program to compute and visualize the flow network derived from flow direction and flow accumulation and write a report to showcase your work.